 For all monitoring locations a suitable substitute shall be provided during:

-Service periods;
+service periods;

-Periods when equipment is removed for full certification and calibration; and
+periods when equipment is removed for full certification and calibration; and

-Equipment malfunctions.
+equipment malfunctions.

 The calibration, ad-hoc and routine maintenance records, including details and actions taken to resolve equipment failures shall be recorded and retained for inspection.
 These records shall also contain any supporting information to explain any data gaps caused through fault resolution.